NEW: AI SEO Playbook

 Implement SEO to Drive Long-Term Growth

-• Content: Useful, case-specific pages that answer client questions
+• Content: case-specific pages that answer client questions

 • Local SEO: Google Business Profile, citations, and reviews

-• Start with your data: The strongest queries for your personal injury lawyer marketing campaign are already in Google Search Console.
-Look for city and practice phrases that get impressions, and mark which ones lead to consultations.
+• Start with your data: Use Google Search Console to find city and practice queries that get impressions and lead to consultations.

-• Expand the set: Use Semrush, Ahrefs, and Google Keyword Planner.
-Add “near me” variants, city and neighborhood names, and intent words like “free consultation” or “no win, no fee.”
+• Expand the set: Use Semrush, Ahrefs, and Google Keyword Planner to add “near me,” “neighborhood,” and “free consultation” variations.
 Research Local and Practice-Specific Keywords

 Optimize On-Page Elements and Metadata